voltrue2/gracenode-server/README.md

 		"port": port number,
                 "host": host name or IP address,
                 "controllerPath": path to controller directory,
-                "ignored": ['name of ignored URI'...],
+		"trailingSlash": true/false // if true is given, trailing slash in request URLs are enforced "ignored": ['name of ignored URI'...],
                 "error": {
                         "404": {